datacities/datacities.github.io/_strategies/amsterdam.md

 country: Netherlands

 # Strategy Overview
-summary: Amsterdam's data strategy emphasizes transparency, citizen control over data, and ethical data management in urban planning and city services.
-vision: Data about the city should benefit the city and its residents.
+summary: Amsterdam's data strategy emphasizes citizen's self-determination regarding data - and that data about the city should benefit the city.
 horizon: 2021–2022

 # Strategy Resources